krishaamer/green-filter-research/research/literature/sustainability.md

 -   Ivanova et al. (2020): “Around two-thirds of global GHG emissions are directly and indirectly linked to household consumption, with a global average of about 6 tCO2eq/cap.”
 -   Armstrong McKay et al. (2022) discusses tipping points

-### Fossil Fuels and Energy {#fossil-fuels-and-energy}

-There’s evidence from several countries suggesting moving to renewal energy brings benefits:

--   Amin et al. (2022) suggests “removing fossil fuel subsidies and intra-sectoral electricity price distortions coupled with carbon taxes provides the highest benefits” for both the economy and the environment in Bangladesh.

--   Low et al. (2022) finds considerable uncertainty exists among experts which CO2 reduction methods among nature-based and technology-based are the most effective.

--   Luo et al. (2022) suggests using reinforcement learning to reduce energy use in cooling systems.

--   The true cost of products is hidden.
-The work is hidden.

 ### Forests {#forests}

 -   Frédéric Simon (2022) Europe rapidly losing its forest carbon sink.